-What Are the Advantages of Photo Etching?
+Advantages of Photo Chemical Etching

 Photo-etching is a chemical milling process.
 Otherwise known as photo chemical machining (PCM), it is used to fabricate sheet metal components and is an alternative to laser cutting, metal stamping, electric discharge machining (EDM), and waterjet cutting.
 Photo-etched parts can be produced accurately and economically compared to using other methods.